ropensci/treedata.table/README.md

 Please use the following citation when using the package:

-`Cristian Román-Palacios, Josef Uyeda, and April Wright (2021). treedata.table: Manipulation of Matched Phylogenies and Data using 'data.table'.
-Available at: https://cran.r-project.org/web/packages/treedata.table/`
+*Josef Uyeda, Cristian Román-Palacios, and April Wright (2021). treedata.table: Manipulation of Matched Phylogenies and Data using 'data.table'.
+Available at: https://cran.r-project.org/web/packages/treedata.table/*

 ## License